 The $50,000 Walters Prize is awarded for an outstanding work of contemporary New Zealand visual art produced and exhibited during the previous two years.
-Named in honour of the late New Zealand artist Gordon Walters, the Prize was established in 2002 by Erika and Robin Congreve and Dame Jenny Gibbs, working with Auckland Art Gallery.
-The Walters Prize, held every two years, aims to make contemporary art a more widely recognised and debated feature of cultural life.
+Named in honour of the late New Zealand artist Gordon Walters, the prize was established in 2002 by Erika and Robin Congreve and Dame Jenny Gibbs, working with Auckland Art Gallery.
+The Walters Prize, awarded every two years, aims to make contemporary art a more widely recognised and debated feature of cultural life.

-Adam Portrait Award
+Adam Portraiture Award

 When the first annual Mobil Song Quest was held in 1956, more than 1,300 people entered nationwide.
-At their local radio station, they each sang a song in their preferred genre – whether country and western, pop or classical.
+At their local radio station, they each sang a song in their preferred genre – country and western, pop or classical.
 These were broadcast nationally to determine the winner.
 Later the competition focused on opera, and winners included the sopranos Malvina Major and Kiri Te Kanawa, both of whom went on to have very successful careers.

 Recorded music awards

 The first awards for New Zealand recorded music were co-founded in 1965 by the New Zealand Broadcasting Corporation (NZBC) and the soap-powder manufacturer Reckitt and Colman.
 These awards, named after the company’s anti-dandruff shampoo, were called the Loxene Golden Disc Awards.
 An expert panel selected 10 (later 12) songs, and the public voted for their favourite.
-A number of compilation albums of winners and finalists were released.
+A number of compilation albums of finalists were released.

 The Chapman Tripp theatre award ceremonies have frequently been known for spontaneity and flamboyance.
 The event’s invitation specifies ‘Dress: formal or outrageous’.
-The MCs for the ceremony have sometimes departed unexpectedly from the script, providing memorable dramatic and comic moments.
+The MCs for the ceremony have sometimes departed from the script, providing memorable dramatic and comic moments.
 Two MCs once unashamedly promoted their own forthcoming show, and another subtly sent up awards shows in general.